 This is UNOFFICIAL documentation for configuring the Built-In Cisco VPN client in Mac OS X 10.6.0 (Build 10A432), "Snow Leopard".
-Please do NOT contact us for support, please contact the helpdesk [at] psu [dot] edu (ITS Helpdesk) for support.
+Please do NOT contact us for support, please contact the ITS Helpdesk for support.

 Starting with Mac OS X 10.6 "Snow Leopard", Apple has included a native built-in Cisco VPN client which works great with Penn State's VPN.
 Read below for quick steps on how to configure it for the "ISPtoPSU" (outside of PSU networks) and "ITS Wireless at University Park" (used with the "pennstate" wireless network).